thcipriani/blog_src/_posts/2013-08-10-dotfiles-how-to-get-started.md

    add a README.md file without it being symlinked in the `$HOME` directory as `.README.md`&#8212;silly, right?!

+Long story short&#8212;I needed a new `bootstrap` file.
+I&#8217;m a big believer in not reinventing the wheel, so I went looking for the canonical example of the dotfile bootstrap file.

-So I started perusing dotfile repos on github&#8212;which is always exciting to me (because I&#8217;m super nerdy) and there are some amazing dotfile resources on github:
+I started perusing dotfile repos on github&#8212;which is always exciting to me (because I&#8217;m super nerdy) and there are some amazing dotfile resources on github: